 As explained before, Abaqus/Standard chooses the size of the increments automatically (except for the first increment).
 Every increment size selection in Abaqus is called an “attempt”.
 If Abaqus is unable to find a solution with the selected increment size after iterating several times, it makes a cutback in the increment size and begins a new attempt.
 There are no attempts in an Abaqus/Explicit analysis.

-In the below video, I have summarized all these useful points about Step, Increment, and Iteration in Abaqus and you can learn easily in a few minutes:
+In the below video, I have summarized all these useful points about Step, Increment(step increment), and Iteration vs increment in Abaqus. you can learn easily in a few minutes:

 6. How to learn the basic concepts of Abaqus?